graftapp/graftapp.github.io/index.md

                 <strong class="has-text-weight-bold">what</strong> is Graft?
             </p>
             <p class="is-size-4">
-                Graft is a personal knowledge network that aims to highlight the connections between information.
-Graft allows you to take notes then arbitrarily link them.
-You can add detailed information about the link between notes, providing additional context.
+                Graft is a personal knowledge graph that aims to highlight the connections between information.
+Graft allows you to take notes on a topic then link related notes to form a network of information.
+                You can add details about the link between notes, providing additional context.
 In essence, Graft acts like an extension of your working memory.
             </p>
         </div>
     </div>